 4. How is “progress” different from “process”?

-“Progress” is the forward movement itself, while “process” refers to the steps or methods by which progress happens.
+“Progress” is the result or forward movement itself, while “process” refers to the steps, methods, or activities that lead to progress.

 5. Can “progress” be used as a verb?